cl4es/cl4es.github.io/_posts/2021-01-04-Investigating-MD5-Overheads.md

 ·gc.alloc.rate.norm    488.042 ±  0.005    B/op
 ```

-Combining the idea of cloning a cached `MD5` object together with the inlining of the buffer read and removing the temporary buffer `x` from `MD5` nets us a rather significant improvement over our baseline:
+Combining the idea of cloning a cached `MD5` object together with the removal of the temporary buffer `x` from `MD5` nets us a rather significant improvement over our baseline:

 ```
 Benchmark                Score    Error   Units